A Categorical Perspective on Braid Representations: Categorical Preliminaries

 \mdef There is also an important geometric isomorphism functor $\Fox : \Bcat \rightarrow \Bcatmop$ - the map on morphisms is (if braids are seen as passing down the page) to read braids from right to left, i.e. to flip about a vertical axis.

-Note that there is an `inner' realisation of $\Fox$: conjugation by the half-twisted full-$n$-strand ribbon braid - this is denoted $M$ in \cite[\S5.7.2]{Martin91}, but here it will be convenient to have a notation that records $n$, so we write $\Mmm_n$.
+Note that there is an `inner' realisation of $\Fox$: conjugation in each group $B_n$ by the half-twisted full-$n$-strand ribbon braid - this braid is denoted $M$ in \cite[\S5.7.2]{Martin91}, but here it will be convenient to have a notation that records $n$, so we write $\Mmm_n$.

 \mdef We write $\Sym$ for the `symmetric' category.
 It is directly analogous to the category $\Bcat$ above but is the category of symmetric groups $\Sym_n$.
-(So if we write the generating elementary transposition as $\varsigma \in \Sym(2,2)$ then we have the addition relation $\varsigma^2 = Id_2$.)
+(So if we write the generating elementary transposition as $\varsigma \in \Sym(2,2)$ then we have the additional relation $\varsigma^2 = Id_2$.)

 \ignore{{ \ecr{ \ppm{See Appendix~\ref{which?} for [?]} a ham-handed attempt to formulate $\Mat$ in a convenient way.
 In my mind I am think of it as its fully faithful embedding into $Vec_{basis}$ of f.d. vector spaces with a chosen (ordered) basis.
 The latter can be made monoidal, but of course one has to chose the right ordering.
 Which we do.
 We could formulate it in the formal way, perhaps?
 It is convenient to think of the morphisms as matrices being applied to vectors.} }}